Former Highland Springs standout Wells corrals career day in James Madison playoff debut

-Since the fall, one of the players James Madison coach Curt Cignetti has sung the praises of is Antwane Wells Jr.
+Since the fall, one of the players James Madison coach Curt Cignetti has extolled is Antwane Wells Jr.

-Back in October, as the Dukes began their “fall ball” practice period in preparation for a season pushed back to the spring due to the COVID-19 pandemic, Cignetti spoke of how the freshman wide receiver had caught his eye.
+In October, as the Dukes began their “fall ball” practice period in preparation for a season pushed back to the spring amid the COVID-19 pandemic, Cignetti spoke of how the freshman wide receiver had caught his eye.

 Wells, a former all-state and Times-Dispatch All-Metro performer at Highland Springs High, was explosive, tough and competitive, Cignetti said then.

-A quick big-play threat, the 6-1, 200 pounder has been the JMU receiving corps top yard producer to this point, in his first collegiate season.
-That’s coming off a big playoff debut, in the Dukes’ 31-24 FCS first-round victory over VMI at Bridgeforth Stadium on Saturday.
+A quick big-play threat, the 6-1 200-pounder has been the JMU receiving corps’ top yard producer in his first collegiate season.
+That’s coming off a big playoff debut in the Dukes’ 31-24 FCS first-round victory over VMI at Bridgeforth Stadium on Saturday.

-Wells, against the Keydets, racked up a season-best 132 yards receiving on four catches, with a season-long 62-yard touchdown catch included.
-The receiving yard total ranks fourth in program history in an FCS playoff game.
+Against the Keydets, Wells racked up a season-best 132 yards receiving on four catches, with a season-long 62-yard touchdown catch included.
+The receiving yardage ranks fourth in program history in an FCS playoff game.

-The stage, Cignetti said after Saturday’s game, isn’t too big for Wells — who won a pair of state titles with the Springers.
+The stage, Cignetti said after Saturday’s game, isn’t too big for Wells, who won two state titles with the Springers.

-"Very competitive guy.
-Thrives on competition,” Cignetti said of Wells.
-“Plus he's got good size, speed, twitch and explosiveness.
+“Very competitive guy.
+Thrives on competition,” Cignetti said.
+“Plus he’s got good size, speed, twitch and explosiveness.
 Quick hands.
-So he's got a lot of player in him.”
+So he’s got a lot of player in him.”

-Against VMI (6-2), recognizing the Keydets’ press coverage on the outside, and their use of their safeties to help in defending the run, JMU (6-0) wasn’t shy about attempting the long ball.
-Cignetti said the Dukes wanted to find out early how they matched up against VMI defenders from a speed standpoint.
+Against VMI (6-2), recognizing the Keydets’ press coverage on the outside, and their use of safeties to help in defending the run, JMU (6-0) wasn’t shy about throwing the long ball.
+Cignetti said the Dukes wanted to find out early how they matched up against VMI defenders in speed.

-On the very first play of the game, quarterback Cole Johnson fired to Wells 40 yards downfield, but the attempt fell incomplete.
+On the first play, quarterback Cole Johnson fired to Wells 40 yards downfield, but the attempt fell incomplete.

-But later, to start a drive early in the second quarter, Johnson found Wells for a pickup of 17 to get JMU moving.
-Then, on the next-to-last play of the series, Johnson went long to Wells again.
-This time Wells separated from VMI cornerback Aljareek Malry and made an over-the-shoulder catch to the VMI 2 yard line, that set up a short touchdown run by the Dukes’ Percy Agyei-Obese to gave JMU a 14-3 lead.
+But later, to start a drive early in the second quarter, Johnson found Wells for a pickup of 17.
+On the next-to-last play of the series, Johnson went long to Wells again.
+This time Wells separated from VMI cornerback Aljareek Malry and made an over-the-shoulder catch to the VMI 2 that set up a short touchdown run by the Dukes’ Percy Agyei-Obese to give JMU a 14-3 lead.

-And if that was the triple, Johnson and Wells finally hit the home run in the third quarter.
-VMI jumped offside on a third down and 7 from the JMU 38 and, on the free play, Wells ran wide open along the numbers on the left side of the field.
+Johnson and Wells hit the home run in the third quarter.
+VMI jumped offside on a third-and-7 from the JMU 38, and on the free play, Wells ran wide open along the numbers on the left side of the field.

-Johnson launched and the ball fell to Wells who, despite a bobble, secured the catch and ran in untouched for the 62-yard score that made it a 28-10 game.
+Johnson’s pass fell to Wells, who, despite a bobble, secured the catch and ran untouched for the 62-yard score that made it 28-10.

 “He’s really a tough guy,” Cignetti said.
 “And he had a great game [Saturday], averaged over 30 yards a catch.”

-Starting linebacker Kelvin Azanama, a former Monacan standout, remembered back to last summer after Saturday’s game.
-When the team’s practice field was closed at the time, Wells was part of a group that would try to jump the fence to get work in.
+Starting linebacker Kelvin Azanama, a former Monacan standout, remembered last summer after Saturday’s game.
+When the team’s practice field was closed at the time, Wells was part of a group that would try to jump the fence to do work.

 “Antwane is a hard worker,” Azanama said.
 “As [Cignetti] was saying, he wants it.
 He has drive, he’s motivated.”

-And the top-ranked Dukes will hope it continues to on Sunday at 6 p.m., in their playoff quarterfinal matchup against seventh-ranked North Dakota (5-1) back at Bridgeforth Stadium.
+The top-ranked Dukes hope that will continue on Sunday at 6 p.m. in their playoff quarterfinal against seventh-ranked North Dakota (5-1) at Bridgeforth Stadium.

-“He's hungry.
-He's a really hungry guy.
-That really works hard to improve,” Cignetti said of Wells.
-“He loves football."
+“He’s hungry.
+He’s a really hungry guy.
+That really works hard to improve,” Cignetti said.
+“He loves football.”

 (804) 649-6442